jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: create_default_files at init-db.c:268:3
+    CT: Jump to external code for free
+    RF: Jump to external code for free
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:276:24
+    CT: Jump to external code for lstat64
+    RF: Jump to external code for lstat64
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:278:16
+    CT: Jump to external code for chmod
+    RF: Jump to external code for chmod
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:279:6
+    CT: Jump to external code for lstat64
+    RF: Jump to external code for lstat64
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:281:6
+    CT: Jump to external code for chmod
+    RF: Jump to external code for chmod
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:301:8
+    CT: Jump to external code for close
+    RF: Jump to external code for close
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:302:8
+    CT: Jump to external code for unlink
+    RF: Jump to external code for unlink
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:303:8
+    CT: Jump to external code for symlink
+    RF: Jump to external code for symlink
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:304:8
+    CT: Jump to external code for lstat64
+    RF: Jump to external code for lstat64
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:306:4
+    CT: Jump to external code for unlink
+    RF: Jump to external code for unlink
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
+    CF: create_default_files at init-db.c:312:8
+    CT: Jump to external code for access
+    RF: Jump to external code for access
+  Occurrences: 6

+LibraryCallRemoved
+  Before events:
     CF: dir_prefix at path.c:74:12
     CT: Jump to external code for strlen
     RF: Jump to external code for strlen
   Occurrences: 61

+LibraryCallRemoved
+  Before events:
+    CF: do_config_from_file at config.c:1978:2
+    CT: Jump to external code for flockfile
+    RF: Jump to external code for flockfile
+  Occurrences: 56

+LibraryCallRemoved
+  Before events:
+    CF: do_config_from_file at config.c:1980:2
+    CT: Jump to external code for funlockfile
+    RF: Jump to external code for funlockfile
+  Occurrences: 56

 LibraryCallRemoved
   Before events: